-And literally, assigning parts of speech to each person.
-Then, armed with an index card that gave an example of that part of speech, we lined up to build complex sentences as a group--up to 14 words--which is much easier then managing all those unruly parts of speech oneself!
-We then had more time to spend on different types of writing.
-For the first time, we wrote a classic five-paragraph essay together as a class, talking through every step of the process and evolving the thesis, the supporting points with supporting details, and the conclusion to produce a class essay on Why Voting Matters.
-We edited this first draft, talked as a class about why those edits, and produced a second stronger version of the essay.
+Duedetailing a part of speech, we lined up to build complex sentences as a group--up to 14 words--much easier then managing those unruly parts of speech oneself!
+For the first time, we wrote a classic five-paragraph essay together as a class, talking through the thesis, the supporting points, and the conclusion to produce a class essay on Why Voting Matters.
+We edited this first draft, talked about why we made those edits, and produced a second stronger version of Why Voting Matters.

-The environment in the SPARC classroom is homey, with snacks, fruit and beverages, and personal touches, like individually-designed name tags.
+The environment in the SPARC classroom is inviting, with snacks, fruit and beverages, and personal touches, like individually-designed name tags.

-The class may begin with an entertaining activity, like limericks or a progressive story, with a thought-provoking prompt--how do you feel during a thunder storm; what is a scent that brings back a memory, or a lively discussion of the homework or most recent journal topic.
+The class may begin with a group-activity, like limericks or a progressive story, with a thought-provoking prompt--how do you feel during a thunder storm; what is a scent that brings back a memory--or a lively discussion of the homework or most recent journal topic.
 Grammar is experienced as a puzzle and positive tool to increase the effectiveness of any communication.
 Concepts--like how to write a topic sentence or how to organize a five-paragraph essay--are condensed to the simplest format possible, and followed with discussion and exercises so the women can experience the concepts in their writing.

-One of the benefits to learning writing in a workshop setting is all the discussion that takes place.
+One of the benefits to learning writing in an intimate workshop setting is the discussion that takes place.
 Women learning English as a second or other language appreciate the chance to practice in a supportive environment.

 "I've learned more in this class than any class I've taken," says one of the SPARC women, and others quickly agree.